 New release of the popular synthetic image dataset for training and testing.

-Fast forward to 2020 where, with the need for machine learning data being even greater, we’re happy to release a new version of the dataset called Virtual KITTI 2.
+Five years later, the need for machine learning data is greater than ever, and we’re excited to release a new, more photorealistic version of the dataset : Virtual KITTI 2.

 What’s new in Virtual KITTI 2.0